ara-framework/website/website/blog/2019-08-28-universal-rendering-in-laravel.md

 The command runs Nova Proxy on http://localhost:8080.

-Now, see how the Nova view is displayed, it's because Nova Proxy include the Nova view in the page coming from the Laravel application.
+Now, see how the Nova view is displayed, it's because Nova Proxy includes the Nova view in the page coming from the Laravel application.

 Browser: